-- 2 tbsp breadcrumbs + extra to coat patties
+- 2 tbsp breadcrumbs, plus extra to coat the patties

 - salt and pepper

-Coat the patties in breadcrumbs, then in a slightly beaten egg, then again in breadcrumbs.
+- Coat the patties in breadcrumbs, then pass them in a slightly beaten egg, then again in breadcrumbs.
 Deep fry in hot extra virgin olive oil for about 5 minutes, turning them after 3 minutes.